 Throw a stone in Brisbane's inner city, and it'll likely hit a bar.
 Try to find somewhere that doesn't just pour wine, but makes it, and it's a completely different story.
 Until now, that is.
 Thanks to the opening of Brissie's first urban micro-winery, stomping and sipping in the shadow of the CBD now go hand in hand.

-First announced in late 2018, and freshly opened in Campos Coffee's old 500-square-metre warehouse in Fortitude Valley, City Winery Brisbane clearly doesn't boast its own sprawling vineyard onsite.
+First announced in late 2018, and now nestled into Campos Coffee's old 500-square-metre warehouse in Fortitude Valley, City Winery Brisbane clearly doesn't boast its own sprawling vineyard onsite.
 But, after sourcing grapes from around the country, it is now barrelling, bottling and serving vino in Wandoo Street.
 Locals can even help with all of the steps in the process — and drink it too, obviously, with the winery open daily for tours and tastings.

-As well as a barrel room and winery that can double as a function space when each year's vintage is complete, and a cellar that can also be used as a 20-person private dining room, the site features a 70-seat restaurant that's open Wednesday–Sunday for lunch and dinner.
-Chef Travis Crane heads up the kitchen, whipping up a menu that revolves around an open fire and highlights modern Australian cuisine.
-Highlights include small plates of smoked mussels, pork and liver terrine and grilled red claw, plus smoked fish rillette and roasted pumpkin with toasted grains.
-From the large plate selection, diners can choose from pork, sheep, beef, fish or sirloin, then match it with crunchy potato, grilled corn on the cob and cucumber sides.
+As well as a barrel room and winery that can double as a function space when each year's vintage is complete, and a cellar that can also be used as a 20-person private dining room, the site features a 70-seat restaurant that's open for lunch and dinner.
+On the menu: $60 two-course banquets, if you're dining with four or more people; charcuterie boards, house-made terrine and seared scallops among the smaller and share options; and mains that include semolina gnocchi, free-range pork and grilled market fish.

 A collaboration between winemaker Dave Cush and City Winery Brisbane's managing director Adam Penberthy, the venture has been more nearly two years in the making — largely due to the difficulties of finding the right warehouse-style location.